 Looking to change up your sensory bin?
-I’ve got you.
+Try sand sensory play.

-But here is the difference when you bring sand into your home and use it for sensory play.
-It does not mix with water.
-Keeping your sand dry makes it a lot easier to vacuum and carry on to cooking dinner post-clean-up.
+However, the difference when you bring sand into your home and use it for sensory play is that it does not mix with water.
+Keeping your sand dry makes it a lot easier to vacuum and carry on and clean up.

 Exploring different textures is the way children navigate themselves through the world around them.